Date palms are one of the first plants that were cultivated by man, and some of the date palm named varieties are thousands of years old!

 To purchase fresh date palm male flowers (and date palm pollen), call (909) 941 1060.

 There are several methods of date palm polination in use today.
 The oldest and simplest pollination technique consists of placing an entire male flower spathe in the crown of the female date palm and leaving the pollination to wind, bees and other insects.
-This technique does not always yield uniform fruit sets, however if 2-3 of the male flower spathes are placed in the crown of the female date palm when the female spathes are opening then maximum pollination is usually achieved.
-This method requires the availability of numerous male flower spathes.
+This technique does not always yield uniform fruit sets, however if a couple of the male flower spathes are placed in the crown of the female date palm when the female spathes are opening then maximum pollination is usually achieved, depending to some extent on the female date palm variety as some date palm cultivars are more easily pollinated than others.
+This method of placing entire male flowers in the crown of the female requires the availability of numerous male flower spathes and is not typically utilized in commercial plantings.

 Successful commercial date production requires artificial pollination to ensure good pollination.
 In locations where labor is relatively expensive, the pollination is mechanized.
 Mechanized pollination reduces the number of male date palms needed for pollination.
 The male/female ratio in a modern commercial date palm plantation with mechanized pollination is generally about 40 females to one male date palm.
 The most common technique of pollination in regions with inexpensive labor is to cut the strands of male flowers from a freshly opened male spathe and place two to three of these strands, lengthwise and in an inverted position, between the strands of the female inflorescence after some pollen has been shaken over the female inflorescence.